Glinda: The Fairylogue and Radio-Plays (1908)

 In The Fairylogue and Radio-Plays, Glinda was portrayed by Evelyn Judson.
 She was played by Olive Cox in the 1910 version of The Wonderful Wizard of Oz.
 In the latter, she appears in one scene in which she enlarges Toto to make him a better protector for Dorothy.

-The Wizard of Oz – 1939 MGM film
+The Wizard of Oz (1939)

-In the 1939 film version of The Wizard of Oz, Glinda is the Good Witch of the North.
+In 1939's The Wizard of Oz, Glinda is the Good Witch of the North.
 She is played in the film by Billie Burke.
 Glinda performs the functions of not only the novel's Good Witch of the North and Good Witch of the South, but also the novel's Queen of Field Mice, by being the one who welcomes Dorothy to Oz, sends her "off to see the Wizard," and orchestrates her rescue from the deadly poppy field in addition to revealing the secret to going back home.

 Like Aunt Em and Uncle Henry, who do not have Oz counterparts, Glinda does not have a sepia-tone Kansas counterpart.

 However, when performed on stage, the actress playing Aunt Em will sometimes also play Glinda.